A structured, short-term path for couples on the brink of divorce.

-In-person therapy in Reno and telehealth throughout California & Nevada
+In-person in Reno and virtual throughout California & Nevada

 What is Discernment Counseling?

 Discernment Counseling is a specialized service for high-functioning couples facing marital indecision.
-When one partner is 'leaning out' and the other is 'leaning in,' traditional therapy often fails because the goals aren't aligned.
-Discernment Counseling offers a structured way to slow down, reflect, and understand your options without pressure.
+When one partner is 'leaning out' and the other is 'leaning in,' traditional couple’s therapy often fails or feels “half-hearted” because the goals aren't aligned.
+Discernment Counseling offers a structured way to understand your options.

 This is different from couples therapy, as it’s highly structured and short-term.
 It is not meant to fix or resolve your marital issues, but to determine whether they are solvable.